 Roku: My Number One Pick for Cable Disablers!
 Feb 17, 2017 By Brian Shim

-Roku 3 ($29-$129 list) is now my #1 set top box recommendation for cable-disablers looking for an easy way to watch content from the Internet on their TVs (Apple enthusiasts might prefer Apple TV, and more geeky types might want a Chromecast).
+Roku is now my #1 set top box recommendation for cable-disablers looking for an easy way to watch content from the Internet on their TVs (Apple enthusiasts might prefer Apple TV, and more geeky types might want a Chromecast).

 What is a Roku?

-Physically, the Roku 3 is a small black box that comes with a remote control and power adapter.
-Roku connects to the Internet through your home's Wi-Fi network or Ethernet cable, so you need an Internet connection to use it.
+Roku comes in several versions but basically it is a small black box that comes with a remote control and power adapter.
+Roku connects to the Internet through your home's Wi-Fi network (some models also have Ethernet connector), so you need an Internet connection to use it.

 Roku allows you to watch paid and free content from the Internet such as Netflix, Amazon Instant Video, Hulu, YouTube, and much more, on your TV.
 Most of the programming is pre-recorded, not playing in real time.
 Please understand, Roku is NOT a direct substitute for cable TV!!
 I can't emphasize that enough.
 You won't be getting AMC, History Channel, Fox News, and all of the other channels you get on cable for free with your Roku.
 It's more like having a video rental store in your home, where some of the shows are free, and some require payment.
 It has no storage capacity so you can't record shows (but videos that you purchase are accessible later).